 From ancient legends to the Billboard Top 100, we’ve been using music to tell our stories for a very long time.
 Songs can be a great storytelling tool to engage audiences while delivering impactful stories.
 And one of the most iconic ways to enjoy music is a musical.

 Originating from opera, modern musicals have always been a fun sandbox arena to play, pull, break, and bend common storytelling rules.
-But how does this relate to movies?
-Well, some of the most beloved musicals are none other than Disney Renaissance films.
+And, some of the most beloved musical movies are none other than Disney Renaissance films.

 As I rewatched many of my childhood favorite movies, I began to wonder, “How do the Disney Renaissance films work?
 Why do they work?
 And how do they utilize music to create a more impactful story?”
 I began to notice there was a common theme to their success.
 Disney had perfected a storytelling formula.